-The operation of Filters is described in the chapter Choosing a Method of DDoS Mitigation, on page 10.
-If you do not plan to use the Filter Cluster you can safely skip this chapter.
+WanGuard Filter is described in the "Choosing a Method of DDoS Mitigation" chapter on page 10.

+If you do not plan to use Filter Cluster(s) you can safely skip this chapter.

-To add a Filter Cluster, click the <+> button found in the title bar of the Configuration " Components panel.
+To add a Filter Cluster, click the <+> button found in the title bar of the panel Configuration " Components.
 To configure an existing Filter Cluster, go to Configuration " Components and click its name.